citp/privacy-policy-historical/n/no/nok/nokia.com.au.md

-> *The following text is extracted and transformed from the nokia.com.au privacy policy that was archived on 2007-02-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070202234850id_/http%3A//www.nokia.com.au/nokia/0%2C8764%2C36870%2C00.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nokia.com.au privacy policy that was archived on 2007-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071215094912id_/http%3A//www.nokia.com.au/A4522005) for the most accurate reproduction.*

-# Nokia - Privacy Policy
+# Nokia - Privacy policy - Default footer and common elements

 **PRIVACY POLICY**

-**(Version 2005-1; posted and effective as of 30 th November 2005) **
+**(Version 2005-1; posted and effective as of 30th November 2005)**

 At Nokia your privacy is important and we are committed to protecting your personal data.
 As used in this Privacy Policy (this " **Policy** "), the term " **personal data** " means data such as: your name; mailing address; e-mail address; internet service provider; telephone number; or, other personal information that may be supplied by you or collected about you according to applicable local legislation.
 We hope that this Policy helps you understand what kinds of personal data we collect from this site and how we handle and use any personal data after collection.